Eligibility and Application

 - These maximum credit hours may vary depending on your specific program.
 If you change degrees or are a transfer student, the maximum credit hours may be extended by the number of credit hours required to complete your degree.

-- The standards are reviewed once each academic year and are updated at the end of your last term in the academic year.
+- The Standards of Academic Progress is reviewed once each academic year and are updated at the end of the last term in academic year.
+For Worldwide programs the academic year ends with the last term of a track (see Financial Aid Tracks for terms associated with Tracks).
+The April and May Terms are optional terms and are not calculated until the following academic year.
 If you are failing the Standards of Academic Progress and have questions please contact a Financial Aid Counselor toll free 866-567-7202.

 Consequences of Withdrawal